1918 SEARS HOUSE

 All NEW SIDING, WINDOWS, & ENTRY DOORS

-BEFORE & AFTER PICTURES
+BEFORE AND AFTER PICTURES

 NORTH SIDE

-DEMOLITION OF NORTH PORCH
+DEMOLITION NORTH PORCH BY AL & JOHN (brother-in-law)

 ENCLOSING NORTH PORCH

-ENCLOSED NORTH PORCH ALLOWS FOR LARGER KITCHEN
+ENCLOSED NORTH PORCH PROVIDES LARGER KITCHEN

 WEST SIDE